sindresorhus/ora/readme.md

 ### ora.promise(action, text)
 ### ora.promise(action, options)

-Starts a spinner for a promise.
+Starts a spinner for a function or a promise.
 The spinner is stopped with `.succeed()` if the promise fulfills or with `.fail()` if it rejects.
-Returns a Promise.
+Returns the Promise.

 #### action